 Have you provided your employees with a contract of employment?
 It may seem unnecessary for smaller businesses or charities to do so but as the attached article from breatheHR describes, it is vital to have a written contract in case of dispute down the line.

-Does a contract have to be written?
+Does a contract of employment have to be written?

 What should it cover?